Reflexive Pronouns

 - “He kept the money for himself.” (= for his own use)

-We use reflexive pronouns to emphasise the subject.
+We use reflexive pronouns to emphasize the subject.

 Common positions for emphasis:

-- Subject + reflexive pronoun + verb: "I myself made it."
+- After the subject: Subject + reflexive pronoun + verb: “I myself made it.”

-- Subject + verb + object + reflexive pronoun / or at the end: "I made it myself."
+- At the end: Subject + verb (+ object) + reflexive pronoun: “I made it myself.” / “I did it myself.”

 Examples: